-- a) Each region to undertake a review and update, if required, of its routes' deferred renewal registers with risk scores recorded for each impact area under CRAM. - b) Wessex in Southern region to improve clarity of justification details for deferrals. - c) Western in Wales & Western region to ensure correct version of CRAM is used for risk assessment.
+- Each region to undertake a review and update, if required, of its routes' deferred a) renewal registers with risk scores recorded for each impact area under CRAM. - Wessex in Southern region to improve clarity of justification details for deferrals. b) - Western in Wales & Western region to ensure correct version of CRAM is used for c) risk assessment.